I looked for God when I was younger. However, nobody was there to answer to my questions.

 When I was 16, my mother got sick.
 She was hospitalized and operated on several times during 2009-2010.
 Today, she's always on treatment and will have other surgeries.

-In September, I came to Montpellier University for my studies and I met Campus Crusade for Christ’s team in November.
+In September, I came to Montpellier University for my studies and I met Cru’s team in November.

-I had a lot of discussions with Jeanette, a Campus Crusade staff member.
+I had a lot of discussions with Jeanette, a Cru staff member.
 I started to question myself about God.
 For example, why would people like Jeanette live in another country just to proclaim the Good News?

 Moreover, there is this joy which emanates from Christians.
 I wanted to know where it came from, and all the testimonies from atheists who changed their minds.